 She came into the trailer with some guy she’d managed to talk into giving her a ride, and told me to pack.
-“We’re leaving tonight”.
+“We’re leaving tonight,” she said.

 It was weird.

 We didn’t talk much, and I had no idea what the rush was.
 But packing didn’t take long.
-We threw our meager belongings into three black Glad garbage bags, tossed them unceremoniously into the back of the truck, and without any further ado, left our little trailer in Montana, never to return.
+We threw our meager belongings into three black garbage bags and tossed them unceremoniously into the back of the truck.
+Without any further ado, we left our little trailer in Montana, never to return.
 We drove through the night to my grandma’s house in Utah, arriving very late.

 It was the next morning that she told me.

 You know how there are certain events in your life that are of such a critical nature that the rest of your life hangs in the balance?
-They’re like hinge-moments, and in these moments time seems to slow down, and you remember them with clarity?
+They’re like hinge-moments, in which time seems to slow down and you remember them with clarity.